bradleyd/devops_for_the_desperate/apple-silicon/qemu/README.md

 ## Chapter 1-5

-In Chapters 1-5, every time you see `vagrant provision`, you are going to run `ansilbe-playbook` command instead.
+In Chapters 1-5, every time you see `vagrant provision`, you are going to run `ansible-playbook` command instead.

 In Chapter 1 and Chapter 2, you can run the following command in lieu of `vagrant provision`